nus-cs2030s/2324-s2/docs/11-inheritance.md

 We have just created a new type called `ColoredCircle` as a class that extends from `Circle`.
 We call `Circle` the _parent class_ or _superclass_ of `ColoredCircle`; and `ColoredCircle` a _subclass_ of `Circle`.

 We also say that `ColoredCircle` _inherits_ from `Circle`, since all the public fields of `Circle` (center and radius) and public methods (like `getArea()`) are now accessible to `ColoredCircle`.
 Just like a parent-child relationship in real life, however, anything private to the parent remains inaccessible to the child.
-This privacy veil maintains the abstraction barrier of the parent from the child, and creates a bit of a tricky situation -- technically a child `ColoredCircle` object has a center and a radius, but it has no access to it!
+This privacy veil maintains the abstraction barrier of the parent from the child, and creates a bit of a tricky situation &mdash; technically a child `ColoredCircle` object has a center and a radius, but it has no access to it!

 Line 6 of the code above introduces another keyword in Java: `super`.
 Here, we use `super` to call the constructor of the superclass, to initialize its center and radius (since the child has no direct access to these fields that it inherited).